 "Get yourself real comfortable Miss Grobetts, and I'll be right back with your favorite cup of tea," Charlotte explained in relative calm as she hurried along to the main kitchen of the Pinehurst estate for the brewing process of the perfect cup of tea.

 A few minutes later, a knock was heard on the front door of her apartment, Diane thought it was Charlotte returning with the tea; but, as she opened the door, a handsome blonde-haired guy with piercing blue eyes in about his late 20’s appeared in front of her.
-Momentarily, Diane Grobetts was lost for words, much rather speechless; she endeavoured to disguise the startled look in her face but with little success of course, she didn’t know how else to act, or talk at that given moment.
+Momentarily, Diane Grobetts was lost for words, much rather speechless; she endeavored to disguise the startled look on her face but with little success, of course, she didn’t know how else to act, or talk at that given moment.

 He began to speak in such exhilarating and welcoming tone, “hello!” he said, in the most friendliest and courteous way possible, “my name is Dr. Michael Bellherg, and I’m a tenant at this estate, are you Diane Grobetts?” he asked politely with happy countenance, and at the same time extended his right hand towards Diane.

 “Yes, I am Diane Grobetts, it is quite a pleasure to meet you Dr. Bellherg!”she smiled politely as she extended her right hand and shook hands with him.